autonomouslogic/eve-ref/docs/src/datasets/reference-data.md

 # Reference Data

 The Reference Data set is a collection of data from the EVE Online SDE, ESI, and Hoboleaks data.
-It aims to be a single source, combing all the available data into one.
+It aims to be a single source, combining all the available data into one.
 It does this by taking the latest [SDE](https://developers.eveonline.com/resource/resources), [ESI scrape](https://data.everef.net/esi-scrape/), and [Hoboleaks export](https://sde.hoboleaks.space/) and merging them into one common format.